On Campus Employment

 Off Campus Employment

 Authorization by USCIS is required before any off-campus employment can begin.
-Any other off-campus work is illegal and can seriously put your F1 student status and presence in the U.S. at risk.
+Working off campus without proper authorization is illegal and can put your F1 student status and presence in the U.S. at risk.

 There are 3 types of off-campus employment authorizations.
 After reviewing the links below, contact ISS for further details:

-- Curricular Practical Training (CPT) - no fee, fast approval, limited duration
+- Curricular Practical Training (CPT) - no fee, fast approval, limited duration.
+Typically used for internships and practicums while you are enrolled in a program of study.

 All types of authorized employment require: